Men and Money: How to Budget for a Successful Financial Future

 Automate Savings and Investments

 Make saving and investing a priority by automating these processes.
 Set up automatic transfers from your checking account to a separate savings or investment account.
-Treat these contributions as non-negotiable expenses.
+Treat these contributions as non‑negotiable expenses.
 Automating savings ensures consistency and eliminates the temptation to spend those funds.
-Consider contributing to retirement accounts, such as a 401(k) or IRA, to take advantage of tax benefits and secure your financial future.
+Consider contributing to retirement accounts, such as a 401(k) retirement account or an IRA account, to take advantage of tax benefits and secure your financial future.

 Review and Adjust Regularly